MiguellDomingues/vape-finder-client/README.md

 I developed this project to demonstrate my full-stack web development skills.
 Tasks include:

-- combining a modern UI framework with the Apollo and Realm APIs to fetch content from a cloud-hosted datasource using GraphQL
+- combining a modern UI framework with the Apollo and Realm APIs to fetch content from a cloud-hosted datastore using GraphQL
-- generating content by scraping e-commerce websites, cleaning and loading the data into a consolidated datasource [include the link here]
+- discovering content by [scraping e-commerce websites](https://github.com/MiguellDomingues/vape-finder-scraper), cleaning and loading the data into MongoDB
 - performing compatibility testing using BrowserStack,LambdaTest to ensure proper functioning on all modern browsers for mobile/desktop

 ## Features